Lev Susany

 Lev Susany (born 19 November 1988) is a former Australian powerlifter who competed in the International Powerlifting Federation (IPF).
 He was a member of the Australian Powerlifting Team for 5 years, from 2010 to 2014.
 He has won numerous Australian, Oceania and Commonwealth Powerlifting Championships over three weight classes (74 kg, 83 kg and 93 kg).

 In 2011, Susany was the No. 1 ranked raw junior powerlifter in the world in the men's 74 kg division, and also had the No. 1 ranked bench press in the world.
 In 2012 and 2013, Susany was the No. 3 ranked raw bench press lifter in the world in the men's 83 kg division.
 Susany holds numerous National, Oceania and Commonwealth records, and has the highest recorded bench press in his weight division at National, Oceania and Commonwealth level.
 As of 2015, Susany has broken a total of 33 powerlifting records (7 Commonwealth, 10 Oceania and 16 Australian records) over three weight classes (74 kg, 83 kg and 93 kg).
-He has been awarded Sportsman of the Year at both The University of Queensland and Queensland University of Technology, as well as a Full Blues Award at The University of Queensland.
+He has been awarded Sportsman of the Year at both The University of Queensland and Queensland University of Technology, as well as a Full Blue Award at The University of Queensland.